thewchan/uxf/README.md

 ### Custom Types

-There are two common approaches to handling custom types in UXF.
-Both allow for UXFs to remain round-trip readable and writeable even by UXF processors that aren't aware of the use of custom types as such.
+There are three common approaches to handling custom types in UXF.
+All allow for UXFs to remain round-trip readable and writeable even by UXF processors that aren't aware of the use of custom types as such.

-Here, we'll look at both approaches for two different custom types, a complex number and an enumeration, and at the end we'll mention a third approach that's supported by some UXF processors.
+Here, we'll look at all three approaches for two different custom types, a complex number and an enumeration, and at the end we'll mention a third approach that's supported by some UXF processors.